kfirbreger/Kfir-Breger-Blog/src/eiger-challenge.md

 Title:Eiger Challenge
 Date: 2011-08-25 11:20:40
-Tags: marathon, Marathon, mtb, race, Race, sport
+Tags: marathon, mtb, race, sport

 This was it, the big one.
 What I have been looking for all season.
 Even though it is not the last season of the race, and is not included in any cup or